 History courses numbered 100-199 are designed for beginning history students.
 These courses survey the general history of a region or introduce important thematic or theoretical approaches to historical analysis.
 In any of these courses, students have the opportunity to develop skills essential for the successful study of the past, including engagement with primary sources and exposure to multiple schools of historical study, such as social history, cultural history, the history of gender and so forth.
 They thus serve as a methodological introduction to any mid-level history course, even one dealing with a different world region or thematic emphasis.
-Although we recommend that beginning students start with one of these introductory courses, History courses numbered 200-299 are also open to incoming students and may be especially appropriate for students that have previously taken Advanced Placement or International Baccalaureate courses in History or have prior college coursework in history.
-While 200 level courses do not presuppose extended knowledge of the subject, they tend to be more specialized thematically, temporally, or geographically than survey courses and do require some familiarity with historical methods and independent research.
-Courses numbered 300 or above require advanced research skills and are most appropriate for juniors and seniors.
+Those with prior college level experience in History are welcome to take courses numbered 200-299; they do not presuppose extended knowledge of the subject, but do tend to be more specialized thematically, temporally, or geographically than survey courses.
+Courses numbered 300 or above require advanced research skills.

 Given that students and faculty approach the study of human rights and humanitarianism from a variety of disciplinary perspectives, the program permits students to complete this concentration in conjunction with a wide array of majors.